MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-location-control.md

 ## Start using the location control

-In C#, import the **Microsoft.Bot.Builder.Location** package from <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a> and add the following namespace in your code.
+In C#, import the 'Microsoft.Bot.Builder.Location' package from <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a> and add the following namespace in your code.

 ```cs
 using Microsoft.Bot.Builder.Location;